 Live out your bougiest dreams: The best luxury yachts for your rich fantasy

 Okay, okay.
 We know that you probably can’t actually afford a billion-dollar yacht (unless you can – in which case, continue living your best, bougiest life!), but there’s nothing wrong with dreaming, right?
-So, put your feet up, and read our list of the best luxury yachts out there today.
+You could always go for a nice vacation with a Tahiti yacht charter service, but why not dream big and imagine owning a yacht of your very own?
+You could check out the boat sales site if you consider to buy a boat, or put your feet up and read our list of the best luxury yachts out there today.

 Sold at a whopping $650 million, the Azzam is the fourth most expensive luxury yacht in the world.
 The ship was commissioned by Khalifa bin Zayed Al Nahyan, the current president of the United Arab Emirates, Emir of Abu Dhabi, commander of the United Arab Emirates Armed Forces, and chairman of the Supreme Petroleum Council.
 (So we’re gathering that those jobs pay well?)

 The Azzam was built by the German shipyard, Lürssen yachts.
 The company describes the interior, which was created by celebrated French interior designer Christophe Leoni, as “sophisticated, with luxurious decor inspired by the Empire style of the early 19th century.”

 Lürssen also claimed that the Azzam was “the most complex and challenging yacht that has ever been built.”
 Unfortunately, not much else is known about the yacht, as its commissioner insisted on privacy after its 2013 release.
 But we do know it has to be pretty spectacular on that ship, and plus – aren’t some things better left to the imagination? 😉